panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ## 4. Deep refs forwarding

-You can forward refs more than 1 level deep in the components hierarchy.
-Just wrap every child, grandchild, and so on components in `forwardRef()`, and pass down the ref until reaching the destination DOM element.
+You can forward refs more than 1 level down in the component hierarchy.
+Just wrap each child, grandchild, and so on components in `forwardRef()`, and pass the ref down until you reach the target DOM element.

-Let's forward 2 times `elementRef` to access the DOM element from a grandchild component:
+Let's forward `elementRef` 2 times to access the DOM element from a grandchild component:

 ```jsx
 import { forwardRef, useRef, useEffect } from "react";